palaumarc/flickr_gallery/README.md

 # Flickr Gallery

-Responsive gallery that shows most recent images load to Flickr.
+Responsive gallery that shows most recent images loaded to Flickr.

 On image click a lightbox is opened showing some information of it, such as the title, the description and the owner's username (which links to the original post on Flickr).